henrybear327/Competitive-programming/LeetCode/cpp/readme.md

 5. When doing recursion, think of the terminating conditions first
 6. Set the initial values carefully
 7. For binary search, consider the monotonic property carefully first!
+8. For linked list, don't forget to more the the cursor forward